TXOG/inc-vault/README.md

 An encrypted vault to help hide and protect files

 ## Disclaimer
-* This program cannot protect files where a hacker can access memory (pretty much nothing can).
-Do not use this program to be lax with your internet security
-* Do **NOT** delete any files created by the program or it can completely break
+* Do **NOT** delete any files created by the program
-* Create an exception for the entire directory if you are running an antivirus
+* Create an exception for the entire directory if an antivirus starts causing issues

 ## Install
 ### Gitclone